 In 1973 the famous “Collette” series was launched.
 This microphone series is still being manufactured today and continues to be at the very pinnacle of microphone quality.

 Have you ever seen the 3 Tenors sing live and wondered what that small, discrete microphone perched in front of them was?
-This was the Collete.
+This was the Colette.
 It’s amazing how a small diaphragm microphone can capture such a full sound from a huge voice like the famous Tenors.
-All Collete models have been improved over the years.
+All Colette models have been improved over the years.
 Today the Colette-series includes 20 capsules, 6 microphone amplifiers (analog, digital, battery-powered for pocket transmitters and tube).
-A wealth of accessories are available for the Collette; this includes microphone tubes, filters, goosenecks, table mounts, cables, elastic suspensions, cable hanger, clamps, stands, instrument adapters, pop and windscreens as well as stereo microphones and accessories for stereo and surround.
-As you can see the Collette can deliver a professional sound in a number of configurations and unusual placements.
+A wealth of accessories are available for the Colette; this includes microphone tubes, filters, goosenecks, table mounts, cables, elastic suspensions, cable hanger, clamps, stands, instrument adapters, pop and windscreens as well as stereo microphones and accessories for stereo and surround.
+As you can see the Colette can deliver a professional sound in a number of configurations and unusual placements.

 Along with the miniaturization already made possible by the active Colette cables and tubes, in 1994 a new miniaturized microphone was introduced.
 Called the CCM, this series represents the smallest ever "classic" studio condenser microphone (that is, without an electret element), with a fully balanced output.